Plattyz/BinaryCrypter/README.md

 To use it, simply download the .exe file and start it.
 Write the name of your code file and the name of the new file (Where will be the binary code)

-To create a executable compiled file, simply right .exe at the end of the new binary file and run it.
+To create an executable compiled file, simply write .exe at the end of the new binary file and run it.

 -Mokmi